mechanical-turk/cobalt-base/README.md

 Step 1: Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.

-Note: For the sake of cleanliness, we will skip to prepend our cli commands with the node calls.
-For example, instead of writing `node projectName/index.js generate something`, we will simply write `... generate something`
+Note: For the sake of brevity, throughout this tutorial instead of writing `node projectName/index.js generate something`, we will simply write `... generate something`

 Step 2: Start Coding!